-- 8.7.9 Student Services The Student Affairs Division of the University provides a number of resources and services designed to provide support for students and to create opportunities for productive and engaging co-curricular, recreational, and entertainment activities for students.
-Additional information about specific programs and services may be found at: www.umw.edu/studentaffairs. - 8.7.10 Violence Prevention and Threat Assessment UMW promotes a safe and secure environment in which to learn and work by prohibiting threats or acts of violence by or against members of the University community.
+- 8.7.10 Violence Prevention and Threat Assessment UMW promotes a safe and secure environment in which to learn and work by prohibiting threats or acts of violence by or against members of the University community.
 In addition, UMW prohibits threats and acts of violence on University property and within University facilities.
 The violence prevention and threat assessment process promotes campus safety and aims to prevent violence through comprehensive threat management oversight and the identification and evaluation of possible threats to an individual or to the campus.
-Additional information is available at: http://students.umw.edu/threat-assessment/ - 8.7.11.
+Additional information is available at:

+http://students.umw.edu/threat-assessment/ - 8.7.11.
 Digital Knowledge Center The Center provides peer support to all University students on digital projects and assignments.
 Students can schedule one-on-one or small group consultations with a trained student consultant on a variety of subjects relating to common systems, technologies, and tools used in courses at UMW.
 Students interested in sitting down with a consultant to discuss an extra-curricular project are also welcome to schedule appointments.